bjucps209/spring22-team3/README.md

 ### Level Builder
 - Implemeted placing down enemies and obstacles
 - Added the ability to make multiple rooms
-- 5x5 is the maximum level size
+- 1x5 is the maximum level size
+- can load and save levels
 ***

 ## Known Issues